Woolverine94/biniou/README.md

   - Don't add a "biniou" suffix to your path (e.g.: `E:\datas\somedir\biniou`), as the biniou directory will be created by the git clone command
   - Save and launch install_win.cmd

-### macOS Homebrew install
+### macOS Intel Homebrew install

-⚠️ Homebrew install is ***theoretically*** compatible with macOS, but has not been tested.
+⚠️ Homebrew install is ***theoretically*** compatible with macOS Intel, but has not been tested.
 Use at your own risk.
+Also note that biniou is currently incompatible with Apple silicon.
 Any feedback on this procedure through discussions or an issue ticket will be really appreciated. ⚠️

   1. **Install** [Homebrew](https://brew.sh/) for your operating system